Quebec Liberal Party: Post-Confederation

 The Liberals won the 1897 election, and held power without interruption for the next 39 years; the Conservatives never held power in Quebec again.
 This mirrored the situation in Ottawa, where the arrival of Wilfrid Laurier in the 1896 federal election marked the beginning of Liberal Party of Canada dominance at the federal level.
 Notable long-serving Premiers of Quebec in this era were Lomer Gouin and Louis-Alexandre Taschereau.

 By 1935, the Conservatives had an ambitious new leader, Maurice Duplessis.
 Duplessis merged his party with dissident ex-Liberals who had formed the Action libérale nationale.
 Duplessis led the new party, the Union Nationale (UN), to power in the 1936 election.
 The Liberals returned to power in the 1939 election, but lost it again in the 1944 election.
 They remained in opposition to the Union Nationale until one year after Duplessis's death in 1959.

-In 1955, the PLQ severed its affiliation with the Liberal Party of Canada.
+In 1955, the QLP severed its affiliation with the Liberal Party of Canada.